 About the Insider

 William Keyse Rudolph joined the San Antonio Museum of Art in December 2013 as The Marie and Hugh Halff Curator of American Art and Mellon Chief Curator, a newly created position supported by a grant from the Andrew W. Mellon Foundation and endowed by Marie Halff in honor of her late husband.
 Dr. Rudolph served at the Milwaukee Art Museum as the Constance and Dudley J. Godfrey, Jr. Curator of American Art and Decorative Arts since early 2011, and concurrently as Director of Exhibitions since 2012.
 He previously served as Curator of American Art at the Worcester Art Museum in Worcester, MA, and as the Pauline Gill Sullivan Associate Curator of American Art at the Dallas Museum of Art.
 A Trustee of the Association of Art Museum Curators, Dr. Rudolph has held adjunct teaching appointments at the University of the Arts in Philadelphia; Southern Methodist University; University of North Texas; Worcester State University; and the Community College of Rhode Island.
 Dr. Rudolph earned his Ph.D. in the history of art from Bryn Mawr College, an M.A. in art history from the University of Virginia, a post-graduate diploma in the history of art from the Courtauld Institute of Art, and a B.A. from the University of Nebraska, Lincoln.

-For more on the San Antonio Museum of Art and its Tricentennial programmes, click here.
+For more on the San Antonio Museum of Art, click here.